infratographer/fertilesoil/README.md

 Since the access pattern is read-heavy, the storage system needs to be optimized for that.

+### Notification System

+The notification system is used to notify applications of changes to the tree.

+Given that applications wouldn't have direct access to the database, it is up to the individual applications to subscribe to the notification system to know if a child node has been added or removed and update their internal state accordingly.

+Any notification system needs to implement the [`notification.Notifier`] (notification/interface.go) interface.

 ### Tree Manager

 A sample server implementation is provided in as the `treeman` command that's built